BlueHorn07/GLP-2020/README.md

 |DETR<br/>(resnet50)|12.0|11.x|

+## Demo

-## Dicussion
+## Discussion

 I'd tried to reproduce the result of [『360-Indoor』](https://aliensunmin.github.io/project/360-dataset/), but only YOLO was reproduced, the other models, Faster R-CNN, Mask R-CNN was degenerated.

 The best model is "**YOLOv3**".
+Maybe, its because the YOLOv3 is robust to **generalization**.
+(Throught all the experiments, I'd used COCO pre-trained model.)

-The overall mAP was degenerated when applying omni-type kernsl.
+Despite, the omni-type kernels work well on the classification task, but on the detection task, the overall mAP was degenerated when applying omni-type kernels.
+To figure out the solution, I'd tried to do several things.

+- check gradients and parameters
-Bad Performance on small objects.
+- check overfitting on small size samples
+- check hyper-parameters

+But, the none of them solve the degeneration 😥.

+In overall experiements, the performance was bad on **small objects**: cup, phone, wine glas, etc.